net-lisias-ksp/KSP-Recall/README.md

 * TweakScale:
 	+ KSP 1.9.x resets resources to prefab while cloning parts [#96](https://github.com/net-lisias-ksp/TweakScale/issues/96)
+* VAP/SPH Editor
+	+ When cloning parts (using or not symmetry), KSP 1.9.x "forgets" the amount of Resources set by the user.
+KSP Recall fixes that.
 * More to come!

 ## For Add'On Authors